itsrucky/Seamless-Loading-Screen/README.md

 # Seamless Loading Screen

-**Seamless Loading Screen** is a **fabric** mod that takes a screenshot of the game when you leave a world or server, and displays it when you rejoin it.
+**Seamless Loading Screen** is a **fabric and forge** mod that takes a screenshot of the game when you leave a world or server, and displays it when you rejoin it.

 **Important**: You have to quit using the pause menu.
 Closing via the window's x, will not take the screenshot